Open 7 days, 12PM to 2AM

-I think in the history of Trenton, the 2011 opening of Trenton Social will mark an important turning point.
-Social is a hip, slightly upscale bar and restaurant that many cities had in abundance, but which previously had eluded Trenton.
+In the history of Trenton, the 2011 opening of Trenton Social will mark an important turning point.
+Social is a hip, slightly upscale bar and restaurant that many cities have in abundance, but which previously had eluded Trenton.
 Now an established institution, Social is the place to find Trenton’s movers and shakers: white, black, straight, gay, artists, artisans, politicians, performers, brokers and bankers… you’ll find them all hanging out at Trenton Social having a good time.
 If you know anyone in Trenton, you’re likely to run into them at Social.

 The mastermind behind Trenton Social is TC Nelson, an experienced restauranteur and long time Trenton resident.
 He had run Trenton’s sole bagel shop for many years, but his real magic touch is in the bar/restaurant scene.
 He and his team have turned the building that had once housed Trenton’s famed “Urban Word Cafe” into one of the city’s most vibrant businesses.

 Trenton Social is always hopping.
 From the Social Ride (a monthly bike ride through the streets of Trenton) to guest chef nights to Cinema Thursdays to First Fridays (the regular art openings that happen on the first Friday of every month) to Social Sushi–there is always something happening at Social.
 They host a monthly LGBT happy hour as well.
 There is also regular live music (Tuesdays are open mic nights, other nights are programmed).
 If you aren’t in the mood for music, you can escape it by moving between the dining room and the bar (wherever the act isn’t).
 Check out Social’s Facebook page (link above) to find out what’s going on.